|

 conducting a proceeding and for appointing the panel that will

-decide the dispute (the "Administrative Panel"). f.
-Consolidation.
+decide the dispute (the "Administrative Panel").

 In the event of multiple disputes between you and a complainant,